Origin of SARS-CoV-2: Zoonosis

-Direct zoonotic transmission in a natural setting

-The most direct pathway of introduction is direct zoonotic transmission (also known as spillover) from the reservoir species to humans.
-Scientists consider this to be a highly likely origin of the SARS-CoV-2 virus in humans.
-Human contact with bats has increased as human population centers encroach on bat habitats, leading to increased opportunities for spillover.
-Bats are a significant reservoir species for a diverse range of coronaviruses, and humans have been found with antibodies for them suggesting that this form of direct infection by bats is common.
-However, in this scenario, the direct ancestor of SARS-CoV-2 remains undiscovered in bats.
+Bats are a significant reservoir species for a diverse range of coronaviruses, and humans have been found with antibodies for them suggesting that direct infection by bats is common.
+The zoonotic transmission of SARS-CoV-2 virus to humans took place in the context of exacerbating factors that could make such spillovers more likely.
+Human contact with bats has increased as human population centers encroach on bat habitats.
+Several social and environmental factors including climate change, natural ecosystem destruction and wildlife trade have also increased the likelihood for the emergences of zoonosis.
+One study made with the support of the European Union found climate change increased the likelihood of the pandemic by influencing distribution of bat species.

+The earliest human cases of SARS-CoV-2 were identified in Wuhan, but the index case remains unknown.
+RaTG13 was sampled from bats in a mine in Mojiang County, Yunnan, located roughly 1500 km away from Wuhan, and there are relatively few bat coronaviruses from Hubei province, where Wuhan is located.

 Intermediate host

 In addition to direct spillover, another pathway, considered highly likely by scientists, is that of transmission through an intermediate host.
 Specifically, this implies that a cross species transmission occurred prior to the human outbreak and that it had pathogenic results on the animal.
 This pathway has the potential to allow for greater adaptation to human transmission via animals with more similar protein shapes to humans, though this is not required for the scenario to occur.
-The evolutionary separation from bat viruses is explained in this case by the virus' presence in an unknown species with less viral surveillance than bats.
-The virus' ability to easily infect and adapt to additional species (including mink) provides evidence that such a route of transmission is possible.
+The evolutionary separation from bat viruses is explained in this case by the virus's presence in an unknown species with less viral surveillance than bats.
+The virus's ability to easily infect and adapt to additional species (including mink) provides evidence that such a route of transmission is possible.

-Cold/food chain

-Another proposed introduction to humans is through fresh or frozen food products, referred to as the cold/food chain.
-Scientists do not consider this to be a likely origin of SARS-CoV-2 in humans.
-This scenario's source animal could be either a direct or intermediary species as described above.
-Many investigations centered around the Huanan Seafood Wholesale Market in Wuhan, which had an early cluster of cases.
-While there have been food-borne outbreaks of human viruses in the past, and evidence of re-introduction of SARS-CoV-2 into China through imported frozen foods, investigations found no conclusive evidence of viral contamination in products at the Huanan Market.